majodev/majodev.github.io/src/notes/myplugins/index.md

 4. `npm link` your new package to temporary [locally use it within your root project][localpkg].
 5. Test and [finally publish it][pubnpm].

-### metalsmith-wordcount
+### metalsmith-word-count
 Are you curious about how the word count and estimated reading time are computed on my site?
-It's done via my plugin [metalsmith-wordcount][metalsmith-wordcount-github].
+It's done via my plugin [metalsmith-word-count][metalsmith-word-count-github].
 It calculates the wordcount and average reading time of all paragraphs in a HTML file.

-[install from npm][metalsmith-wordcount-npm] · [source on github][metalsmith-wordcount-github]
+[install from npm][metalsmith-word-count-npm] · [source on github][metalsmith-word-count-github]

-### metalsmith-headingsidentifier
+### metalsmith-headings-identifier
 Do you want to automatically turn your markdown headings (`h1-h6`) into clickable permalinks?
-Then grab [metalsmith-headingsidentifier][metalsmith-headingsidentifier-github].
+Then grab [metalsmith-headings-identifier][metalsmith-headings-identifier-github].
 This idea is originally by [Remy Sharp](http://remysharp.com/2014/08/08/automatic-permalinks-for-blog-posts), with the difference, that it's now done during generation time with [metalsmith][metalsmith].

 ![headingsidentifier example picture](headingsidentifierSample.png)

-[install from npm][metalsmith-headingsidentifier-npm] · [source on github][metalsmith-headingsidentifier-github]
+[install from npm][metalsmith-headings-identifier-npm] · [source on github][metalsmith-headings-identifier-github]

-### metalsmith-datamarkdown
+### metalsmith-data-markdown

 [Inspired by Paul Irish's work](https://gist.github.com/paulirish/1343518) to use markdown within HTML tags, here comes *"something similar" (not as sophisticated)* wrapped in a metalsmith plugin.
 Now you can use `data-markdown` attributes to identify tags, that wrap markdown content and need to be converted to HTML during generation time.

-[install from npm][metalsmith-datamarkdown-npm] · [source on github][metalsmith-datamarkdown-github]
+[install from npm][metalsmith-data-markdown-npm] · [source on github][metalsmith-data-markdown-github]

 ### Further reading